caddyserver/website/src/docs/markdown/caddyfile/directives/log.md

 ##### regexp

 Marks a field to have a regular expression replacement applied at encoding time.
+If the field is an array of strings (e.g. HTTP headers), each value in the array has replacements applied.

 ```caddy-d
 <field> regexp <pattern> <replacement>